 Like the new Android P Dashboard, Screen Time enables you to quickly check out how much you use your phone and apps like Facebook (surely not EVERY day?!).
 You can see a weekly activity summary and set time limits for each app.
 You'll then be notified when, er, time is up.
 You can also set 'app allowances' for kids with Screen Time for Family.
+Kids using Fortnite too much?

+You can now take proper action.
+Go easy on yourself to start with as we found we were managing to lock ourselves out of apps when we needed to use them for work.
+Yes, we know, a bit silly.
 Screen Time replaces the old Restrictions menu in Settings > General and it's clearly a much more user friendly way to implement parental controls and so on.

-iOS 12 performance
+iOS 12 performance improvements

 You can tap any notification group to expand it as well as hard press as before (if your phone supports 3D Touch) for more options, such as to Like or Reply if it's a Twitter notification.
 Swipe any notification and you'll get an option to Manage.
 From here you can change the notification settings for each app very easily - mute or turn off?